-The best-fit root model and the three branch test models scenarios need to be loaded in Tecplot 360 EX and the S{hmin} and S{Hmax} magnitudes are derived by the Tecplot 360 EX Add-on GeoStress.
-Then, the macros are called in order to export the modelled stress state at the designated calibration points.
+The best-fit root model and the three branch test model scenarios need to be loaded in Tecplot 360 EX and the $S{hmin}$ and $S{Hmax}$ magnitudes are derived by the Tecplot 360 EX Add-on GeoStress.
+Then, the macros are called in order to export the modelled stress state at the designated final calibration points and write them to files in the folder data.